uisikdag/plantseedling/readme.md

 - Save model checkpoints: No

--Accuracy,Precision,Recall,F1-Score are calculated based on test set
+- Accuracy,Precision,Recall,F1-Score are calculated based on test set

--Best Validation Accuracy is calculated as the accuracy of the fold with best value
+- Best Validation Accuracy is calculated as the accuracy of the fold with best value

--Average Per Class Performance for each fold is calculated as the mean of test set results for all folds
+- Average Per Class Performance for each fold is calculated as the mean of test set results for all folds

 ## Model Performance Comparison